 Regardless of these limitations, urgent care centers and their staff are not exempt from claims of medical practice, including improper medication errors.
 If an urgent care center’s treatment of a patient is below the accepted medical standard of care, a medical malpractice situation could arise.

 In order to initiate a medical malpractice case, such as one alleging an improper medication error, Connecticut law mandates that the injured party’s attorney first conducts a reasonable and thorough investigation to determine if, in good faith, a viable claim exists.

-Our knowledgeable Connecticut medical error lawyers have extensive experience reviewing and investigating medical records, witness statements, applicable statutes and case law, and seeking medical opinions regarding the facts, the applicable standard of medical care, and injury causation.
+Our knowledgeable Connecticut medication error attorneys have extensive experience reviewing and investigating medical records, witness statements, applicable statutes, and case law, and seeking medical opinions regarding the facts, the applicable standard of medical care, and injury causation.